softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 ## Introduction

-There are myriad digital repositories where you can deposit your research software so that the exact versions of your software upon which you have published your research results are retained and remains available for future inspection and use, both by yourself and by other researchers.
+There are myriad digital repositories where you can deposit your research software so that the exact versions of your software upon which you have published your research results are retained and remain available for future inspection and use, both by yourself and by other researchers.
 These digital repositories may be provided by your institution, recommended, or mandated, by funders or publishers, or provided as a service to research communities by third-party organisations.
 This guide provides advice on choosing where to deposit your software.

 ![Where to deposit software](./images/WhereToDepositSoftware.png){#where-image}